 If the sign is instead connected to an air-gapped network and an unauthorized user somehow accesses that network, he or she will not be able to reach other areas of the main enterprise network.
 By moving the sign off the enterprise network and onto a network dedicated to that specific application, the parallel network becomes its own secure bubble.

-Air-gapped networking not only enables organizations with hundreds of distributed locations to enhance security and compliance at the edge, but it is also a solution that allows new, innovative technologies to be deployed quickly.
+Air-gapped networking not only enables organizations with hundreds of distributed locations to enhance security and compliance at the wireless edge, but it is also a solution that allows new, innovative technologies to be deployed quickly.
 An air-gapped network can typically be up and running on day one and managed centrally though a cloud management solution.

 IT managers who are increasingly concerned about their connected devices have turned to air-gapped networks to protect sensitive data and improve operations.
 We now often see this model implemented in large retailers like Walmart who may have a Fish and Game desk, optometrist, and tax preparation office all running on parallel networks under a single roof.

 Kiosk-based businesses also benefit from the quick, secure setup of air-gapped networks.
 For example, ChargeItSpot provides free, secure phone charging stations in malls, casinos, hospitals, arenas, and retail stores.
 The stores and venues that host the kiosks enjoy the ability to keep their networks physically separate from ChargeItSpot’s own network.